2.0 |

 As with any product, we recommend that you try it to ensure that it meets your requirements before purchasing.
 That's why we make a trial version available.

-Will Pixel Grease work with the pictures from my digital camera?
+• Will Pixel Grease work with the pictures from my digital camera or scanner?

-No, you can set the software to create images of virtually any size you want.
+• You can create images of virtually any size you want.
 There is no need to use the default settings.
 Click 'Options' and enter your own image size settings.

-Unlike some other software trials, your free trial is not time limited.
+• Unlike some other software trials the free trial is not time limited.
 The trial version go on working forever if you don't use it much, however, we think you will probably use it a lot and there is a limit to the number of pictures that can be saved before it must be registered.
 The limit is quite generous so you'll have plenty of opportunity to put Pixel Grease through it's paces.
-There's a progress indicator in the program to tell you where are up to with the free trial.
+There's a progress indicator in the Options window to tell you where the free trial is up to.

 After the download has completed, close any programs you may have running and double-click the installer file.
 Installation is automatic, simply follow the on screen prompts.
 Installation typically takes about 30 seconds.
 When it is complete, you will find a Pixel Grease icon in your Windows Start Menu.
 You can start Pixel Grease by clicking the icon.

-The image size is entirely up to you but we suggest that images over 600 x 800 pixels are too big for most purposes.
-Much smaller than that is usually best unless the person receiving the image will be making a large, high quality print from it.
-As regards the file type, the Pixel Grease User Guide covers this topic in some detail, but JPG is usually best for photographic images.
+• The image size is entirely up to you.
+For on-screen viewing, a useful size is around 600 to 700 pixels wide.
+As regards the file type, the Pixel Grease User Guide covers this topic in some detail, JPG is usually best for photographs.

-Compressing images with Pixel Grease is much better than creating zip files.
+• Compressing images with Pixel Grease is much better than creating zip files.
 Putting JPG or GIF images in a zip file rarely results in significantly smaller file sizes.
-Other problems with zip files are: firstly they are not picture files and images must be extracted from the zip before viewing, secondly people are wary of opening zip files because they can potentially contain viruses.
+Many Zip files have compatibility problems and some people will not be able to open them.
+Zip files are not picture files, images usially need to be extracted from the zip before viewing.
+Many people are wary of opening zip files because they can potentially contain viruses.
 Furthermore, placing a picture in a zip file doesn't resize the picture so the possibility of achieving a small file size is very limited indeed.

 Almost all word processing software will allow you to import pictures in any of the formats saved by Pixel Grease.
 Suggested formats to use are JPG, GIF, BMP or TIF.

-When working with vary large images, it takes a few seconds for images to be rescaled.
+• When working with vary large images it takes a few seconds for images to be resized.
 Why is this?
 Can it be made faster?

-The resampling algorithm works hard to achieve maximum image quality.
+• Ultimately, the speed depends on the processing power of your computer.
+A computer with a powerful graphics card will make short work resizing images whilst lower-powered machines may seem sluggish.
+The re-sizing algorithm makes your computer work hard to achieve maximum image quality.
 Remember also that if you have chosen to generate three (i.e. large, medium and small) output files, resizing is being carried out repeatedly.
 If speed is more important than maximum image quality, select 'Fast Resizing' from the Options menu and the resizing process will be very much faster.
-Also, If you only need one or two differently sized images, then you should tick only the boxes for those sizes, to avoid unnecessary image processing.
+Also, to avoid unnecessary image processing, if you only need one or two differently sized images, un-check the box for images sizes you don't need.

-Do I get a discount if I register Pixel Grease for all five PCs at my office?
+• Do I get a discount if I register Pixel Grease for all four PCs at my office?

-What if I don't have my machine number to hand when I register online?
+• What if I don't have a machine number to hand when I decide to register online?

 (You will find your machine number displayed in the 'Options' window in Pixel Grease.)